gameontext/sample-room-java/README.md

 ## Get Game On!
 ID and Shared Secret

-For a new room to register with the Game-On server, you must first log in to game-on.org and sign in using one of several methods to get your **Game On!
+For a new room to register with the Game-On application, you must first log in to game-on.org and sign in using one of several methods to get your **Game On!
 ID** and **Shared Secret**.

 1. Go to [https://game-on.org/](https://game-on.org/) and click **Enter**.
 2. Select an authentication method to log in with your username and password for that type.